kidabg548/noleak-guardian/README.md

 DEBUG=true git push
 ```

-This will show you exactly which paths the hook is trying to use to find the `checkSecrets.js` script.
+This will show you exactly which paths the hook is trying to use to find the secret detection script.

 ### Manual Installation for Existing Repositories
 If you have existing repositories that don't have the hook, you can manually copy it: